kinit-sk/mgt-detection-benchmark/README.md

 # MULTITuDE: Large-Scale Multilingual Machine-Generated Text Detection Benchmark
 Source code for replication of the experiments in the paper accepted to the EMNLP 2023 conference.
+The MULTITuDE dataset can be downloaded from [Zenodo](https://zenodo.org/records/10013755).

 ## Cite
 If you use the data, code, or the information in this repository, cite the following paper, please.